cyupa/website/src/pages/legal/terms/customer-terms/index.md

 ## Representations disclaimer of warranties

-The Customer represents and warrants that it has validly entered into the Contract and has the legal power to do so.
-The Customer further represents and warrants that it is responsible for the conduct of its Authorized Users and their compliance with the terms of this Contract and the User Terms.
+Customer represents and warrants that it has validly entered into the Contract and has the legal power to do so.
+Customer further represents and warrants that it is responsible for the conduct of its Authorized Users and their compliance with the terms of this Contract and the User Terms.

 ## Limitation of liability

-To the extent permissible at law, we are not liable for any indirect, punitive, incidental, special, consequential damages including without limitation any claims, losses, liability, loss of data, loss of profits, revenue, business or goodwill arising out of or in any way connected with the provision of or failure to provide the Services under these Customer Terms.
+To the extent permissible at law, each party is not liable for any indirect, punitive, incidental, special, consequential damages including without limitation any claims, losses, liability, loss of data, loss of profits, revenue, business or goodwill arising out of or in any way connected with the provision of or failure to provide the Services under these Customer Terms.

 To the extent permitted by law, we exclude all representations, guarantees, warranties or terms (whether express or implied) other than those expressly set out in these Customer Terms, and the Australian Consumer Law to the extent applicable.

 We cannot guarantee specific results for our Services.
-It is the Customer’s sole responsibility to determine that the Services or any part of these meet the Customer’s needs or are otherwise suitable for the purposes for which they are used.
+It is Customer’s sole responsibility to determine that the Services or any part of these meet Customer’s needs or are otherwise suitable for the purposes for which they are used.

 These Customer Terms are to be read subject to any legislation that prohibits or restricts the exclusion, restriction or modification of any implied warranties, conditions, guarantees or obligations.
-If such legislation applies, to the extent possible we limit our liability as follows, at our option: for any claims relating to these Customer Terms, to the fees payable under this agreement (if applicable) for the preceding one (1) month; in the case of products including any digital products (a) the replacement of the products or the supply of equivalent products; (b) the repair of the products; (c) the payment of the cost of replacing the products or of acquiring equivalent products; or (d) the payment of having the products repaired; or in the case of services, the supply of the services again or the payment of the cost of having the services supplied again.
+Subject to such legislation, each party limits liability for any claims relating to these Customer Terms to the fees payable under this agreement (if applicable) for the preceding one (1) month.

-This limitation applies to any supply under or related to these Customer Terms including the supply of the Services and covers loss of Customer Data, any viruses or other disabling features that affect Customer access to or use of our Services, incompatibility between the Services and Customer hardware or software, delays or failures the Customer may have in using the Services including any connections or transmissions that fail or are not completed in an accurate or timely manner.
+The foregoing limitations do not apply with respect to (a) our breach of our obligations under the section titled ‘We’ll protect your Customer Data’, (b) our obligations under the section titled ‘Our indemnification of Customer’, (c) Customer’s obligations under the section titled ‘Customer indemnification of Us’ or (d) either party’s breach of the section titled Confidentiality.

 This clause survives the termination or expiry of these Customer Terms for whatever reason.

 ## Our indemnification of Customer

-We agree to defend, indemnify and hold the Customer harmless from any losses or damages (**“Claims”**) brought against or sustained by the Customer by a third party, which relates to the infringement of a third-party Intellectual Property Rights caused by the Customer’s use of the Services.
+We agree to defend, indemnify and hold Customer harmless from any losses or damages (**“Claims”**) brought against or sustained by Customer by a third party, which relates to the infringement of a third-party Intellectual Property Rights caused by Customer’s use of the Services.

-Our indemnity does not include any actions, suits, claims, demands, liabilities, costs, expenses, losses and damage (including reasonable legal fees) brought against or sustained by the Customer by a third party, which:
+Our indemnity does not include any actions, suits, claims, demands, liabilities, costs, expenses, losses and damage (including reasonable legal fees) brought against or sustained by Customer by a third party, which:

-**(a)** relates to Customer Data;
+**(a)** relates to unmodified Customer Data;

-**(b)** relates to a product or service of another entity;
+**(b)** relates to a product or service of another entity to the extent such third party product or service is not reasonably necessary for the use of our service; or

 **(c)** arises out of any unlawful modification of the Services;

-**(d)** arises out of any breach by the Customer of these Customer Terms; or
+**(d)** arises out of any breach by Customer of these Customer Terms; or

-**(e)** arises from an admission or settlement by the Customer without our prior written consent.
+**(e)** arises from an admission or settlement by Customer without our prior written consent.

-For any Claims arising under this clause, the Customer must:
+For any Claims arising under this clause, Customer must:

-**(a)** provide us with prompt notice of any Claim brought against the Customer;
+**(a)** provide us with prompt notice of any Claim brought against Customer;

 **(b)** provide reasonable assistance to defend the Claim, including providing us with any relevant documents or evidence that we request;

-**(c)** allow us to maintain exclusive control over the Claim, including as to any settlements that we may agree upon.
+**(c)** allow us to maintain exclusive control over the Claim, including as to any settlements that we may agree upon; provided that we may not settle any Claim that requires Customer to admit fault, take any action, or pay any monies without Customer’s written consent signed by an authorized officer.

-This clause is the Customer’s exclusive remedy and our sole liability against any Claim brought against or sustained by the Customer by a third party.
+This clause is Customer’s exclusive remedy and our sole liability against any Claim brought against or sustained by Customer by a third party.

 This clause survives the termination or expiry of these Customer Terms for whatever reason.

 ## Customer indemnification of Us

-The Customer agrees to defend, indemnify and hold us, our affiliates, employees, agents, contributors, third party content providers and licensors harmless from and against all actions, suits, claims, demands, liabilities, costs, expenses, losses and damage (including legal fees on a full indemnity basis) brought against or sustained by us, which:
+Customer agrees to defend, indemnify and hold us, our affiliates, employees, agents, contributors, third party content providers and licensors harmless from and against all actions, suits, claims, demands, liabilities, costs, expenses, losses and damage (including legal fees on a full indemnity basis) brought against or sustained by us, which:

-**(a)** is directly or indirectly caused by the Customer’s breach of these Terms;
+**(a)** is directly or indirectly caused by Customer’s breach of these Terms;

-**(b)** is directly or indirectly caused by any willful, reckless or negligent act of the Customer;
+**(b)** is directly or indirectly caused by any willful, reckless or negligent act of Customer;

-**(c)** concerns personal injury to any person caused or contributed to by the Customer;
+**(c)** concerns personal injury to any person caused or contributed to by Customer;

-**(d)** is caused by the Customer’s act or omission and constitutes a loss of or damage to property;
+**(d)** is caused by Customer’s act or omission and constitutes a loss of or damage to property;

 **(e)** is brought by any third-party in respect of personal injury, death or damage to third-party property; or

-**(f)** arises from the Customer’s act or omission.
+**(f)** arises from Customer’s act or omission.

+For any claims arising under this clause, we must:

+**(a)** provide Customer with prompt notice of any claim brought against us;

+**(b)** provide reasonable assistance to defend the claim at Customer’s expense, including providing Customer with any relevant documents or evidence that Customer requests;

+**(c)** allow Customer to maintain exclusive control over the claim, including as to any settlements that Customer may agree upon; provided that Customer may not settle any claim that requires us to admit fault, take any action, or pay any monies without our written consent signed by an authorized officer.

+This clause is Customer’s exclusive remedy and our sole liability against any Claim brought against or sustained by Customer by a third party.

-Except as required by law, we will not be liable for any claim, loss or liability for personal injury, death or damage to the Customer or its property however it may be caused.
+Except as required by law, we will not be liable for any claim, loss or liability for personal injury, death or damage to Customer or its property however it may be caused.

-We reserve the right, at our own expense, to assume the exclusive defence and control of any matter otherwise subject to indemnification by the Customer, and in such case, the Customer agrees to cooperate with our defence of such claim.
+We reserve the right, at our own expense, to assume the exclusive defence and control of any matter otherwise subject to indemnification by Customer, and in such case, Customer agrees to cooperate with our defence of such claim.

-In no event will we be liable to the Customer for any indirect, incidental or consequential damages including, without limitation, direct, indirect, special, punitive, or exemplary damages.
+In no event will we be liable to Customer for any indirect, incidental or consequential damages including, without limitation, direct, indirect, special, punitive, or exemplary damages.

 ## Confidentiality